Purple & Copper Beech Trees

 Purple Beech trees should reach a height of not more than 30 metres.

 Standard trees are the largest size that we deliver; you can also buy younger Purple Beech saplings here.
-We also have large Green Beech trees for sale.

 How Standard Trees are Measured: